Neurodiversity coaching for organisations

 Neurodivergent employees

-- Support for neurodivergent employees, including leaders and managers
+- Support for all neurodivergent employees, including those in leadership and management roles

-- I will help you to identify and make best use of your unique strengths at work
+- I can help you to identify and make best use of your unique strengths at work, maximising productivity and fulfilment

-- Benefit from a coach with over 25 years’ of lived-experience of being autistic in the workplace
+- You’ll benefit from a coach with over 25 years’ of lived-experience of being autistic in the workplace

 Leadership team